Master of Aerospace Engineering

 Minimum GPA and Exam Scores: The University of Washington Graduate School requires an applicant to have a minimum 3.0 GPA to be considered eligible for admission.
 Beyond this, our department does not maintain a fixed minimum for either GPA or exam scores.

 However, admission to our department is a competitive review process.
-And we are able to provide historical data on average GPA/exam scores for students admitted to this program.
+We are able to provide historical data on the average GPA for students admitted to this program.

 When to Apply